 Once the tree dies of natural causes, it must be left in place for at least five to eight years so that the oils of the heartwood mature sufficiently and quality incense can be made.
 That old wood that has fallen down is then processed into incense sticks.
 Be on the lookout for synthetic palo santo, in which chemicals are used to produce the characteristic aroma of palo santo.
 It is knot known how many are in circulation, but be sure to read the small print on the package.
 It will usually say "synthetic."

 Is palo santo endangered?

 Palo Santo is not endangered.
-This month, the International Union for Conservation of Nature (IUCN) published for the first time a review of the conservation status of Bursera graveolens and declared it "of lesser concern.
+The International Union for Conservation of Nature (IUCN) published for the first time a review of the conservation status of Bursera graveolens and declared it of lesser concern.

 So where did the confusion come from?